-Bring everything you need with these Google Pixel 5 wallet cases

-Best Wallet Cases for Google Pixel 5 Android Central 2020
+Best wallet cases for Google Pixel 5 in 2022

-So, you've picked up the new Google Pixel 5 and you're looking for the perfect case.
+So, you've picked up the Google Pixel 5 and you're looking for the perfect case.
 If you want to minimize the number of things you carry around in your pockets, you should consider getting the best Pixel 5 wallet case.
 That way your credit cards, ID, and loose cash are all stored with your phone.
 Oh, and don't forget to pick up one of the best Google Pixel 5 screen protectors while you're at it.
 Without further ado, here are the best Google Pixel 5 wallet cases.

-- Simple elegance: Feitenn Pixel 5 Wallet Case
+Feitenn Pixel 5 Wallet Case

 With slots for up to three credit cards, a cash pocket, and a flip cover that closes with a snap, this wallet case is sure to provide everything you need.

-Paint the town red: Arae Case for Google Pixel 5
+Arae Case for Google Pixel 5

-This goregous wallet case offers four credit card slots, along with a money pocket for any loose change or bills.
+This gorgeous wallet case offers four credit card slots, along with a money pocket for any loose change or bills.
 On top of that, the case doubles as a stand so you can prop up your phone hands-free when you're watching YouTube.
 Get it in black or red.

-Secret wallet: VENA vCommute Wallet Case
+VENA vCommute Wallet Case

 Looking for a more discreet way to carry your credit cards and cash around?
-The VENA Wallet Case looks like your average phone accessory, but features a card slot hidden under a leather cover.
-You can also use that same cover as a kisckstand when you want to use your phone hands-free.
+The VENA Wallet Case looks like your average phone accessory but features a card slot hidden under a leather cover.
+You can also use that same cover as a kickstand when you want to use your phone hands-free.

-Rugged protection: Yogurt Genuine Leather Wallet Cover
+Yogurt Genuine Leather Wallet Cover

-Made with genuine leather, this beautiful wallet case not only looks good, but feels good too.
+Made with genuine leather, this beautiful wallet case not only looks good but feels good too.
 There are slots for three credit cards and the cover snaps shut with a button.
 You can get it in brown, dark brown, green, or oil leather.

 You can't go wrong with this vibrant wallet case.
-It's made of TPU leather and offers two credit card slots as well as a bill pocket.
-The case doubles as a kickstand and snaps shut using magnets.
-It also comes in black, gray, and red.
+It's made of a hard TPU material that is reinforced by a second layer of polycarbonate plastic.
+This seemingly normal case has two hidden card slots and a nifty sliver of a kickstand that hides away neatly into the body.
+If purple isn't to your liking, it comes in plenty of other shades.

-That's a lot of cards: Newseego Google Pixel 5 Faux PU Leather Case
+Newseego Google Pixel 5 Faux PU Leather Case

 Have several credit cards that you need to keep on you?
 This Newseego wallet case offers nine credit card slots and comes in three fantastic colors: a glittery rose gold, a sparkly silver, and a royal purple.
 It also features a wrist strap and doubles as a phone stand so you can watch your favorite shows while you're busy doing something else.

-Zip it: LBYZCASE Google Pixel 5 Case
+LBYZCASE Google Pixel 5 Case

-Not only does this leather case offer a bill pocket and six credit card slots, but it also has a zippered pocket where you can store reciepts, loose change, or other small items.
+Not only does this leather case offer a bill pocket and six credit card slots, but it also has a zippered pocket where you can store receipts, loose change, or other small items.
 A smooth leather flap keeps your Pixel 5's screen safe from scratches and the case also doubles as a kickstand.

-Call me slim: Shields Up Google Pixel 5 Wallet Case
+Shields Up Google Pixel 5 Wallet Case

 If you don't like the idea of a bulky wallet case, then this slim TPU leather phone case will do the trick.
 It has slots for three credit cards, closes with a magnetic clip, and works as a sturdy kickstand.
 If that wasn't enough, that brown leather coloring gives it a sleek look.

-Extra space: N0 Google Pixel 5 Wallet Case
+N0 Google Pixel 5 Wallet Case

 Want something that can hold a lot more than the average wallet case?
 Then this is the option for you.
 It comes in four different colors and offers both a dedicated photo slot and 17 credit card slots.
 The various flaps hold themselves closed with the snap of a button and it also can be used to prop up your Pixel 5.